CmrCrabs/NEA/paperwork.typ

 === Simulation
-+ The simulation exhibits gaussian variance in the possible waves
++ The simulation exhibits Gaussian variance in the possible waves
 + The simulation is performant, being able to run at above 60fps on mid-range gaming hardware (gtx 1060+)
 + the simulation should have sensible default parameters
 + the simulations input parameters should be clamped such that changing parameters cannot permanently break the simulation